Chesley Bonestell: Career

-Magazines
+Magazines, books, motion pictures, public artworks

-Bonestell then realized that he could combine what he had learned about camera angles, miniature modeling, and painting techniques with his lifelong interest in astronomy.
+Drawing on his motion picture experience, Bonestell realized that he could combine what he had learned about camera angles, miniature modeling, and painting techniques with his lifelong interest in astronomy.
+His inspiration to create astronomical paintings would come as well from his encounters with Scriven Bolton in the 1920s (whose work he sometimes criticized) and perhaps even more so from the French artist-astronomer Lucien Rudaux, who had created scientifically based paintings with imagined views from the surfaces of moons and planets in the 1930s.
+Bonestell would add elements of drama along with a more photographic-style precision in the details.
 The result was a series of paintings of Saturn as seen from several of its moons that was published in Life in 1944.
 Nothing like these had ever been seen before: they looked as though photographers had been sent into space.
 His painting "Saturn as Seen from Titan" is perhaps the most famous astronomical landscape ever, and is nicknamed "the painting that launched a thousand careers."
-It was constructed with a combination of clay models, photographic tricks and various painting techniques.
-(Titan has a thick haze; such a view is probably not possible in reality.)
+It was constructed with a combination of clay models, photographic tricks and various painting techniques (Titan has a thick haze; such a view is probably not possible in reality).
 Bonestell followed up the sensation these paintings created by publishing more paintings in many leading national magazines.
 These and others were eventually collected in the best-selling book The Conquest of Space (1949), produced in collaboration with author Willy Ley.

-Bonestell's last work in Hollywood was contributing special effects art and technical advice to the seminal science fiction films produced by George Pal, including Destination Moon, When Worlds Collide, The War of the Worlds and Conquest of Space, as well as Cat-Women of the Moon.
-Beginning with the October 1947 issue of Astounding Science Fiction, Bonestell painted more than 60 cover illustrations for science fiction magazines, primarily The Magazine of Fantasy & Science Fiction, in the 1950s through 1970s.
-He also illustrated many book covers.
+Beyond their technical brilliance, Bonestell's evocative images could convey a poetic sense of wonder at scenes and vistas humans had yet to experience directly.
+Bonestell's space scenes commonly included explorers in spacesuits seen as tiny figures in vast and strange extraterrestrial landscapes, viewed from an elevated vantage point.
+This artistic formula echoed 19th century American romantic landscape painters (commonly referred to as the Hudson River School), who often added barely noticed humans in the foregrounds of sweeping vistas of mountains, valleys, and canyons set in the American wilderness, intended to inspire awe.